-This Snapshot is a concise collection of key findings from your institution's NSSE 2017 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2020 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement I Sets of items are ndicators e grouped into ten Your students compared with Carnegie Class Engagement Indicators, organized under four broad themes.
+gement Indicators f items are grouped into ten Your students compared with Southeast Public Engagement Indicators, organized under four broad themes.
 At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Key: Theme Engagement Indicator First-year Senior Academic Challenge Higher-Order Learning ∇ ∇ Reflective & Integrative Learning ∇ • Learning Strategies Quantitative Reasoning Δ A average was significantly with an effect size at least Learning Collaborative Learning Δ A CONTRACTOR OF THE CONTRACTOR average was significantly with an effect size less than with Peers Discussions with Diverse Others ∇ No significant di fference.
-Experiences Student-Faculty Interaction Δ average was significantly with an effect size less than with Faculty Effective Teaching Practices bur students' average was significantly wer ($p < .05$) with an effect size at least in magnitude.
-Campus Environment Quality of Interactions Δ .3 in magnitude.
-Supportive Environment
+Theme Engagement Indicator First-year Senior Higher-Order Learning ∇ ∇ Academic Challenge Reflective & Integrative Learning ∇ ∇ Learning Strategies Key: Quantitative Reasoning hig our students' average was significantly gher ($p < .05$) with an effect size at least in magnitude.
+Learning with Peers Collaborative Learning Δ Δ △ hig our students' average was significantly gher ($p < .05$) with an effect size less than in magnitude.
+Discussions with Diverse Others ∇ No o significant difference.
+Experiences Student-Faculty Interaction Δ ∇ low our students' average was significantly wer $(p < .05)$ with an effect size less than in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower ($p < .05$) with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions Δ Δ Supportive Environment ∇ ∇